Italian Shrimp Bake

 Instructions

-- In a baking dish, whisk together the butter, lemon juice, Italian seasoning and Italian Dressing Mix.
+- In a baking dish, combine the melted butter, lemon juice, Italian seasoning, and Italian Dressing Mix.
+Whisk together until well mixed.

 Video